 Venue: Kodungalloor Bhagavathy Temple

-Note: Next year the Kaavu Theendal is on 20th March 2018.
+Note: Next year the Kaavutheendal is on 7th April 2019.

 In Kerala, festival dates are decided in accordance with the Malayalam calendar and the local traditions and customs.
 We have calculated the festival dates based on these.
 But there can be changes in the dates according the customs and rituals associated with each place of worship.
 As such, these should be considered only as approximate dates and have to be confirmed with the local authorities.